enoki-inc/aither/README.md

 ```bash
 <tailscale_ip>:6081/vnc.html
 `````
+Your s3 bucket files can now also be accessed in the 's3' folder within Aither

 ### NOTE: If you have slow internet speed, you can improve Aither performance by reducing quality and maximizing compression in noVNC settings.

 ## 🔑 Keybinds